nobloat/css/README.md

 # nobloat/css

-Minimalistic modular pure CSS3 components - definitely no framework
+Minimalistic modular pure CSS3 components - not a framework.

 > Don't grab the whole thing, just pick what you actually need.
 It is not a framework, rather a collection of manuals how to implement popular components with pure CSS3.